 2. H2H not B2B or B2C

-I’m sure you’ve all seen this floating around the Internet, that the traditional B2B and B2C sales are long gone and that H2H (or Human to Human) sales are taking precedence.
-It makes perfect business sense as salespeople can empathize with fellow humans, share problems and suggest solutions.
-Businesses don’t feel the pressure of hitting a target, closing deals and keeping morale high.
+I’m sure you’ve all seen floating around the Internet that the traditional B2B and B2C sales are long gone and that H2H (or Human to Human) sales are taking precedence.
+It makes perfect business sense as salespeople can empathize with fellow humans, share problems, and suggest solutions.
+Businesses don’t feel the pressure of hitting a target, closing deals, and keeping morale high.
 Humans do.
-Salespeople should be on hand with the ability to understand the complex nature of their fellow human being and be able to solve their pains, concerns and problems.
+Salespeople should be on hand with the ability to understand the complex nature of their fellow human beings and be able to solve their pains, concerns, and problems.

 3. Identify pain points

 This is where salespeople really come into their own and can spot pain points before customers even know they are suffering.
 With products that can save time, money, and effort, customers often don’t realize that there may be a better way of doing things until a salesperson picks up the phone.

 Customers can sometimes fall at your feet with problems that need solving, and salespeople are there to dust them off, pick up the pieces, and solve their issues with the right products or services.
 Asking the right questions and providing solid answers can often be all a customer needs to say ‘yes’ and commit to a sale.

 Self-educating only goes so far in the decision-making process.
 A sales department knows its industry, understands competitor offerings, and can adjust its sales pitch accordingly.
 While customers don’t expect a hard sell, salespeople should be sharing knowledge that is insightful, helpful, and informative, adding value at every step of the sales process.

 A good salesperson instills trust in a customer with an understanding and appreciation of their need for knowledge and insight.
 Why would product A work for them?
 What benefits would they realize?
 Why is this product made from X and not Y?
 How have companies similar to theirs used product A?
 These are just a couple of the questions salespeople should be on hand to answer.